Fun Without FODMAPs

 Although delicious on its own, I prefer to have a bit more protein for breakfast.
 Protein is one of the nutrients that can help us feel fuller, longer, and because FODMAPs are carbohydrates, protein foods tend to be more like "FODMAP freebies" (i.e., portion size is less of a concern) while in the low FODMAP elimination phase.

-An easy meal prep way to enjoy this breakfast is by adding a couple of hard-boiled eggs on the side.
-Although there are countless ways to enjoy eggs, I've really been liking hard-boiled eggs with a sprinkle of low FODMAP tabasco sauce for some flavor.
+An easy meal-prep way to enjoy this breakfast is to add a couple of hard-boiled eggs on the side.
+Although there are countless ways to enjoy eggs, I've really been liking hard-boiled eggs with a sprinkle of low-FODMAP Tabasco sauce for some flavor.

 If you're plant-based and looking for more protein, I invite you to play around with adding a bit of plant-based low FODMAP protein powder to the overnight oat recipe.
 Pea protein and (sprouted) brown rice protein have been tested and have low FODMAP servings (check the Monash app).
 Also, Stellar Labs Nutrition (in the US) has two FODMAP Friendly certified plant-based protein powders.
 Usually, you will need to add a bit more liquid (up to a cup of almond milk is low FODMAP) and decrease the maple syrup/cocoa powder depending if your protein powder is flavored and sweetened or not.